GridGain-Demos/ignite-sql-intro-samples/README.md

 ## Demo #4 - Calcite Prototype Demo With Sub-Queries

-This demo shows how Ignite's new SQL engine powered by Apache Calcite SQL can already execute requests with sub-queries.
+This demo shows how Ignite's new SQL engine powered by Apache Calcite can already execute requests with sub-queries.

-* Build Ignite distribution from a feature branch running the following commands:
+* Build the branch with the Calcite prototype:
 ```
 git clone --depth 1 --branch ignite-12248 https://gitbox.apache.org/repos/asf/ignite ignite-calcite
 cd ./ignite-calcite